haydenmc/BotBuilderSample-DotNetCore/README.md

 The bot logic is located in `HelloBot.cs`

 You can use [the documentation for the Bot Builder SDK](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-overview) to learn how to use the Bot SDK to accomplish more.

+### 5. Deploy your bot to Azure

+Working on it 🚧

+### 6. Hook up your Azure Bot to Cortana

+Working on it 🚧